Friday, 5 September 2008

 SUPERSUPER Magazine: Giggs

 Throughout his mixtapes, you get to hear a raw and honest account of what it's like to live in Giggs' shoes: daily struggles, street life, and stressful issues concerning the opposite sex.
-Although some may consider his music "too road", Giggs remains true to himself by putting a unique spin on what goes on in his surroundings through rap - and his monotone flow and catchy ad-libs makes him all the more appealing.
+Although some may consider his music "too road", whatever that means, Giggs remains true to himself by putting a unique spin on what goes on in his surroundings through rap - while his monotone flow and catchy ad-libs makes him all the more appealing.
 In his first ever interview, SUPERSUPER Magazine finds out who Giggs really is...

 Yo, Giggs!
 You good?
 Alright, let's take it back a bit.
 When did you start rapping?